CuNO3/gfold-py/README.md

 An implementation of G-FOLD (**G**uidance algorithm for **F**uel **O**ptimal **L**arge **D**iverts) in `python` with `cvxpy`.

 ## **WARNING: This project is deprecated due to infeasible result caused by unknown reason and an issue of cvxpygen caused generation of UTF-8 character (which cannot be recognized by GCC) in C header.**
+### The project was originally built for solving this problem with native C / CPP code using CVXPYGEN.
+It's now closed because the idea has proved on a other  project.
 ---

 ![SpaceX FH Landing](doc/fh_demo.jpg)